AFK-Kaposta/screensaver-squares/README.md

 monitors.

 ### Installation:
-To install the screensaver, copy the `Squares.scr` file to this folder: `C:\Windows\System32`.
+To install the screensaver, right-click the file `Squares.scr`, and click on `Install`.
+If that doesn't work for some reason, copy the `Squares.scr` file to this folder: `C:\Windows\System32`.
 After that, select 'Squares' in the Windows control panel > Search: 'screen saver' > click on 'Change screen saver'.

 ### Software Used:
 _(This software is not required in order to run `Squares.scr`.)_